EugenieChabenat/ATC_communication_interface/README.md

 - arduino_code/definitions.h   : *Definition of useful variables*
                                  Important constants:

-  - Sub TIME_FOR_ACTIVATE: Define the time that a sensor be touched before it becomes active [ms]
+  - TIME_FOR_ACTIVATE: Define the time that a sensor be touched before it becomes active [ms]

-  - Sub ADVANCE_TIME: Define the time for which the sensor is activated. (allowed time to scroll)
+  - ADVANCE_TIME: Define the time for which the sensor is activated. (allowed time to scroll)

-  - Sub  TIME_STEP: Define the time between spend to navigate between each case in Grid 3
+  - TIME_STEP: Define the time between spend to navigate between each case in Grid 3

 - arduino_code/pitches.h	:   *Definition of sound notes for the buzzer*

 - arduino_code/prototype_final_V9.ino : *Useful file implementing the module MPR121 and the module LED WS2813*

-  - Sub Sensing logic:  *We keep track of the touched values and  taking into consideration a specific priority order we activate a sensor after TIME_FOR_ACTIVATION*
+  - Sensing logic:  *We keep track of the touched values and  taking into consideration a specific priority order we activate a sensor after TIME_FOR_ACTIVATION*